octo-technology/tezos-academy/src/Chapters/ChapterMainFunction/course.md

 <dialog character="admiral">God damn it rookie!
 What are you still doing at the space port?
 Take off already and go shoot some alien!!</dialog>

+Smart contracts are small programs that are stored and executed on the blockchain.
+They allow people to cooperate and exchange tokens without requiring them to trust one another.

 A LIGO contract is made of a series of constant and function declarations.
 Only functions having a special type can be called when the contract is activated: we call them main functions.
 A main function takes two parameters, the contract parameter and the on-chain storage, and returns a pair made of a list of operations and a (new) storage.

 When the contract is originated, the initial value of the storage is provided.
 When a main function is later called, only the parameter is provided, but the type of a main function contains both.